-The mid 1970s was also the height of the “back-to-the-land” movement, when young men and women from as far away as Berlin, New York and Montreal arrived in Dawson to carve out a simple lifestyle in the bush.
-Traplines, fishing eddies and farmland were occupied and revived after decades of laying untended or fallow.
+The late 1970s was also the height of the “back-to-the-land” movement, when young men and women from as far away as Hamburg, New York and Montreal arrived in Dawson to carve out a simple life in the bush.
+Traplines, fishing eddies and farmland throughout the Klondike were occupied and revived after decades of laying untended or fallow.
+Cabins sprung up deep in the woods and along the tributaries of the Yukon River.
 While some of these “bush hippies” and idealists stayed and integrated with town life, many eventually moved on.
-According to the author Dan O’Neil, by the late 1990s the land along the Yukon River from Whitehorse past Dawson and into Alaska had “gone lonesome”, with few left to care for it.
-This represented, by his account, a loss of local knowledge as the creeks, ridges, mountain slopes and creatures on both sides of this great river were separated from caring human eyes and gentle uses.
-He called his book “A Land Gone Lonesome.”
+According to the author Dan O’Neil, by the late 1990s the land along the Yukon River from Whitehorse past Dawson City and into Alaska had few people left to care for it.
+This meant a loss of local knowledge as the creeks, ridges, mountain slopes and creatures on both sides of this great river were separated from caring human eyes and gentle uses.
+He called his account of the decline “A Land Gone Lonesome.”

-I witnessed and participated in a few years of the Yukon bush boom long before I had a professional interest in the issue underlying O’Neil’s observation.
-At my workplace in the International Development Research Centre (IDRC) I helped develop an approach to biodiversity conservation that argued against the separation of parks and people.
-A better response to the challenge of conservation, we said, would be to support the sustainable use of biodiversity by local people.
-We found that utility can act as an incentive for conservation, not only of the resource but also of the local knowledge associated with it.
-Local knowledge of the medicinal uses of plants in wild places, the best crop varieties for particular soils, the movement of animals and the seasonal patterns of water and wind are part of what keeps places healthy and overuse in check.
-My friend Grant Dowdell, a bush pioneer now retired in Dawson, wryly commented to me that today there are still lots of young men with long beards in town, but few who know what lies beyond the town’s edge.
-This is indeed a gap likely to erode the vigilance needed to protect and promote sustainable use of the land.
+I witnessed and participated in a few years of the Yukon bush boom long before I had an anthropological interest in the issues underlying O’Neil’s observations.
+When working at the International Development Research Centre (IDRC) in the late 90s and early 2000s, I helped develop an approach to nature conservation that argued against the separation of parks and people.
+A better response to the challenge, we said, was to support the sustainable use of nature by local people.
+We said that use can act as an incentive for conservation, not only of the resource but also of the local knowledge associated with it.

 Danny, the artist

 Something I like about my name is that is has three forms: Dan, Danny and Daniel.
-The last form, which I have always used for publishing, is also found in the foundational texts of three major religions: Judaism, Christianity and Islam.
-This reminds me of the unity in religions often pitted against each other.
-While I normally introduce myself as Daniel, the name form chosen by others has varied by time and place.
-My mother called me Dan but my aunts, all of Irish extraction, called me Danny.
+The last form, which I used for academic publishing, is also found in the foundational texts of three major religions: Judaism, Christianity and Islam.
+Daniel was a prophet for Jews, Christians and Muslims alike, an indication of the unity in religions that are often pitted against each other.
+While I normally introduce myself as Daniel, the name chosen by others has varied by time and place.
+My mother called me Dan but my aunts, all of Irish ancestry, called me Danny.
 So too did my friends in Dawson City.

-At the end of my second year of art studies in Montreal (1976) I returned to Dawson for the summer and rented a shack off Third Avenue across from the El Dorado Hotel.
+At the end of my second year of art studies in Montreal I returned to Dawson for the summer and rented a shack off Third Avenue across from the El Dorado Hotel.
 It was tucked between Ruby’s Place (a former bordello) and The Westminster Hotel (a drinking place of local fame).
 The shack was set back from the street’s wooden boardwalk so I built my own to convey tourists to my first gallery with walls and a roof.
-Rough slabs of trees from the local mill provided cheap, ready-made material for the boardwalk, and they lined the inside of the frame structure to make it look like a log cabin.
+Rough slabs of trees from the local saw mill provided cheap, ready-made material for the boardwalk and the frame structure, making it log cabin.
 I called it Cheechako Cache, a reference to the Gold Rush term for newcomers.

 That summer I met Margaret Vera Dorval, known famously as Bombay Peggy.
 She had lived in Hong Kong before World War II, been in the Australian women’s army corps and in the 1950s ran a bordello in the Yukon mining towns of Keno and Elsa.
 She also owned a Dawson hotel in the 1960s where she rented rooms to clients one hour at a time.
-She had an interest in art too.
-As I recall, my Cheechako Cache was one of her buildings, although I may have got that wrong.
-According to local historian Mifi Purvis, her hotel competed with Ruby’s Place for federal money that started to pour into Dawson in the 1970s for the purchase and renovation of historic buildings.
-When Ruby won out, perhaps because her bordello had been busier, Peg’s building was sold privately and eventually became today’s Bombay Peggy’s Inn and Pub.
-My friend Eleanor Millard, a social worker in Dawson from 1965 to 1969, knew Peg as one of her senior clients.
+She owned other buildings too, including the shack I rented, and had an interest in art.
+My friend Eleanor Millard, a social worker in Dawson from 1965 to 1969, also knew Peg as one of her senior clients.
 Eleanor visited Peg in Vancouver’s Chinatown toward the end of her life, and learned that she had arranged to have her ashes spread on the graveyard hill behind Dawson.

-When late summer came, I had to decide whether to return to Montreal to complete my Fine Arts degree or stay on in Dawson.
+When late summer came, I had to decide whether to return to Montreal to complete my Fine Arts degree or stay in Dawson.
 The story of the decision I told afterwards, which still makes sense to me, was that if I wanted to be an artist, then I needed to make art, not study it.
-By staying in Dawson, I could dedicate myself to painting, with a magical landscape around me for inspiration and plenty of people in town I liked and that seemed to like me.
-I rented a one-room cabin used by the owners of the Flora Dora Hotel as a summer office, and set myself up for the winter.
-I lived for the next two years in Dawson, painting and working the summer at Gerties, hiking and skiing whenever I could, and making music during the long winter nights.
+By staying in Dawson, I could dedicate myself to painting, with a magical landscape around me for inspiration and plenty of people in town I liked and who liked me.

 Somehow the riches of my life at that point did not include a girlfriend, although I did manage to convince a number of women to sit for me as models.
 The drawings in black conté on paper often included patterns from the curtains in my tiny cabin.
-These, and an ambitious oil painting of Karen, bare breasted like Gauguin’s natives of Tahiti and cradling Jonathan in her arms, made their way in the spring of 1977 into the Whitehorse Public Art Gallery for my first one-person show.
+In the spring of 1977, these drawings, and an ambitious oil painting of Karen, bare breasted like Gauguin’s natives of Tahiti and cradling Jonathan in her arms, made their way into the Whitehorse Public Art Gallery for my first one-person show.
 It was a hit, and even prompted the most famous of Yukon artists, Ted Harrison, to purchase one of the drawings and to tell reporters that Danny Buckles was the most interesting up-and-coming artist on the Yukon scene.
 Looking back, that work was the most vital and original I ever did as a painter.
-Many were framed in a novel way, with battered old frames from Gold Rush days, weathered windows and doors, ornate mirrors and even a mahogany pool cue rack that carried Karen’s portrait as though she were a religious icon.
-The bottom holder for the cue sticks was decorated with small candles.
+Many were framed in a novel way, with weathered windows and doors, battered gilded frames from Gold Rush days, ornate mirrors and even a mahogany pool cue rack that carried Karen’s portrait like a religious icon with candles in the holder for the cue sticks.

 Mary Tcurchinski, a kind and matronly figure, was my supplier of bricabrac and all things old and interesting.
 She lived on the corner across from the leaning Guns and Ammunition shop building, the most photographed of Dawson buildings.
-Her yard and house were a treasure trove of old things most considered useless, including a chemist’s massive mortar and pestle from early in the century I purchased and later used to grind pigments for paint.
-I also used these “found objects” to make art combining paintings and drawings with functional frames such as doors and windows.
+Her yard and house were a treasure trove of old things most considered useless, including a massive mortar and pestle she acquired from a chemist that I used to grind pigments for paint.
+These “found objects” were converted into functional art, a fusion of utility and meaning that became central themes in my later life as an anthropologist.

-Greg Skuce, a man of quiet self-cofidence, modelled for a portrait of a man clothed in a winter jacket and wool hat pulling on heavy mitts for a jaunt outside.
+Greg Skuce, a man of quiet self-confidence, modelled for a portrait of a man clothed in a winter jacket and wool hat pulling on heavy mitts before stepping outside.
 I set the painting in a heavy wooden door, with two narrow strips of blue stained glass along each side of the painted panel to allow light through.
-The back side of the painting showed the view of what Greg was looking at through the door – a yard covered in snow, stacked wood and an axe stuck in a chopping stump.
-Hinges and an old door knob completed the picture frame.
-This one was inspired by a Rembrant self-portrait, but painted in dark blues and greens rather than the reds and brown earth colours of 15th Century Holland.
+The back side of the painting showed the scene Greg was looking at through the door – a yard covered in snow, stacked wood and an axe stuck in a chopping stump.
+Hinges and an old door knob completed the picture frame, hung in the gallery or on a door jam.
+The painting portrayed my daily life, and was also inspired by a Rembrandt self-portrait I had seen in an art history book.
+I painted in the deep blues and greens of the Yukon woods rather than the reds and brown earth colours of 15th Century Holland.